Skip to main content

 How do things work currently?

-Previously, when you deployed a release into your production environment, we would update your upstream environments using per-feature back-propagation.
-This would create feature back-propagation pull requests for each feature merged into the release, which would need to be deployed into each environment one-by-one.
+Previously, when you deployed a release into your production environment, we would update your upstream environments using per-feature back propagation.
+This would create feature promotion pull requests for each feature merged into the release on every previous environment, which would need to be deployed one-by-one.

 We found that for some users this caused a significant number of pull requests to be created for each deployed release, so we have been working to improve this behaviour going forward.